Diplomat who helped launch Russia probe speaks out, defends role

 “All we did was report what Papadopoulos said, and that was that he thought the Russians may release information that could be damaging to Hillary Clinton’s campaign at some stage before the election,” Downer told Sky News.
 “Now, he didn’t have to tell me that.
 I didn’t go to the meeting thinking he was even going to mention Russia in a context like the election campaign, I had no idea he would say that.”

-Papadopoulos had several meetings with foreign individuals overseas, including Downer and Maltese professor Joseph Mifsud during the 2016 presidential election.
+Papadopoulos had several meetings with foreign individuals overseas, including Downer and Maltese professor Joseph Mifsud, during the 2016 presidential election.
 Special Counsel Robert Mueller’s report stated that Mifsud told Papadopoulos that the Russians had “dirt” in the form of emails that could damage Clinton’s 2016 presidential campaign.
 Papadopoulos then told Downer about his conversations with Mifsud.

 Papadopoulos has previously suggested that the Downer meeting was part of a plot to lay the groundwork for the Russia probe.